syahmadaws/custom-ad-domain-join-with-auto-scaling/README.md

 ***

 # Parameter Store
 The Automation runbook requires parameters stored in Systems Manager Parameter Store to complete the domain join and unjoining activities.
+If you chose to deploy the environment using the CloudFormation stack, these parameters are created automatically.
+Otherwise, the parameters must be created manually.
 This includes the AD domain name (FQDN), AD username, AD password, and a targetOU.
 To learn more about Parameter Store, visit the [AWS documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).

-Below are the parameters that are created by the CloudFormation template (NOTE: the parameter names and values are cAsE-SeNsItIvE).
+Below are details of the parameters that are created by the CloudFormation stack or manually if you choose to forgo CloudFormation (NOTE: the parameter names and values are cAsE-SeNsItIvE).
 If you choose to forgo the CloudFormation template, the parameters can be created manually.

 ## AD domain name
 - **Name** : *domainName*